 Young people must also know that if there is a sexual encounter involving three or more people, there are enhanced penalties if the prosecution proves that the alleged victim was sexually assaulted by two or more people working together to accomplish the crime.
 If the government proves that the accused individuals worked together to accomplish the crime of rape, they would be convicted of aggravated rape which carries a 15 year mandatory state prison sentence.

-Protecting the teenagers and young people in your life
+What is the legal age of consent in MA: Protecting the teenagers and young people in your life

 In addition to talking to the teenagers and young people in your life about protecting themselves and avoiding situations where they may be sexually assaulted, it is important to educate them about what constitutes sexual assault.
 I also encourage you to tell the people you care about that if they ever are approached by a police officer or school official with questions about a sexual encounter (regardless of whether they were actually involved) they should speak to a lawyer before making any statements.
 A conversation with a lawyer could save them from felony convictions and sex offender registration.
 Young people should also avoid bragging about their sexual conquests.
 Owen Labrie (the defendant in the St. Paul School case) was convicted in part because he bragged to his friends about an illegal sexual encounter and then met with police and made denials that were not believable (in addition to making obnoxious statements about his sexual morals.)